 premiere and subsequent performances

-Stern subsequently performed the concerto with the Czech Philharmonic during its Prague premiere on 11 April 1896, again with Dvorak conducting, and then in Leipzig on 3 December of that year with conductor Artur Nikisch, in London on 12 December under conductor August Manns, in Chicago on 29 and 30 January 1897, and in New York on 5 and 6 March 1897.
+Stern subsequently performed the concerto with the Czech Philharmonic during its Prague premiere on 11 April 1896, again with Dvořák conducting, and then in Leipzig on 3 December of that year with conductor Artur Nikisch, in London on 12 December under conductor August Manns, in Chicago on 29 and 30 January 1897, and in New York on 5 and 6 March 1897.
 The concerto very soon became celebrated in all the major music venues of Europe and the United States; over the following two years the work was again performed to audiences in London and Leipzig, also in Paris, Boston and Manchester.
 The celebrated cellist Robert Hausmann was one of the artists to perform the work soon after its premiere.
-When he played Dvorak’s concerto in his flat with Brahms at the piano in 1896, Brahms was said to have remarked: “If I had known that it was possible to write a cello concerto like this, I would have tried it as well!”
-Dvorak’s concerto in B minor has become the most famous cello concerto of all time and is central to the key repertoire of all world-class cellists.
+When he played Dvořák’s concerto in his flat with Brahms at the piano in 1896, Brahms was said to have remarked: “If I had known that it was possible to write a cello concerto like this, I would have tried it as well!”
+This Dvořák’s work has become the most famous cello concerto of all time and is central to the key repertoire of all world-class cellists.

 period press review